What is React

 - Add interaction to your application

 SPA with React

 Building a Single Page Application with React is not that hard.
 It all comes down to switching one component for another when navigation in the application happens.
 Navigation in a SPA is of course different than when we have multiple pages.
-In this module we'll look at React Router, which will make sure that navigation is automatically bound to components.
+In this chapter we'll look at React Router, which will make sure that navigation is automatically bound to components.

 - Advanced Usage